gamesbook/pyprototypr/docs/core_shapes.rst

 There are some properties that can be set for almost all of the shapes;
-examples of these are presented in the section on `Shapes' Common Properties`_ at the end, rather than being described for every single shape.
+examples of these are presented in the section on `Shapes' Common Properties`_ at the end, rather than being described in detail for every single shape.

+    Bear in mind that if properties are provided for a shape that it does not support, that property and value will simply be ignored.

 .. _linearIndex: